Health Monitoring

 What Is Health Monitoring?

-Health monitoring (also known as ‘health surveillance’) is testing conducted on workers who are exposed to hazardous substances.
+Health monitoring (also known as ‘health surveillance’) is testing conducted on workers to identify changes in their health status due to exposure to hazardous substances.

 Tests must be conducted by an appropriately qualified healthcare professional on behalf of the worker’s employer, and include both baseline testing and ongoing monitoring.